micmejia/bible-dump/NKJV/Exodus/Exod 24.md

 And Moses alone shall come near the Lord, but they shall not come near; nor shall the people go up with him."

 ###### 3
-So Moses came and told the people all the words of the Lord and all the [^a]judgments.
+So Moses came and told the people all the words of the Lord and all the judgments.
 And all the people answered with one voice and said, "All the words which the Lord has said we will do."

 ###### 4
 And Moses wrote all the words of the Lord.
 And he rose early in the morning, and built an altar at the foot of the mountain, and twelve pillars according to the twelve tribes of Israel.